nsnyder1992/OrderProcessingSystem/README.md

     private static statusMap::HashMap<Integer, Integer[2]>  //key: orderId, value: [whichQueue, indexInList]
                                              //whichQueue = "1" = orderQueue | "2" = inProcessList | "3" = completedQueue | "4" = deliveredList

-**Note:** The above instance variable statusMap adds Space Complexity, but will allow for easy finding where a given order is in the process
+**Note:** The above instance variable add Space Complexity, but will allow to easily and quickly find where a given order is in the process

-**Note:** Also the above instance variables of type LinkedList, ArrayList and HashMap are not thread-safe, so if a thread is needed, will need to find away to make them synchronous.
+**Note:** Also the above instance variables of type LinkedList, ArrayList and HashMap are _not_ thread-safe, so if a thread is needed, we will need to find away to make them synchronous.
 HashTable could be used for HashMap.
-But, LinkedList and ArrayList has the options needed for this application, so maybe using Collections.synchronizedList() will do the trick.
+But, LinkedList and ArrayList have nice built-in methods for this application, so maybe using Collections.synchronizedList() will do the trick.

 Methods: